 7. Dealing with the tension between desire for peace and demands for justice.
 Trading some justice for (a lot of) peace; not demanding more from one’s adversaries more than one expects and received from non-enemies and even friends.

-We have received core funding and grants from the Hewlett Foundation, the United States Institute of Peace, the Compton Foundation, the Jolie-Pitt Foudnation, and a number of individual donors.
+We have received core funding and grants from the Hewlett Foundation, the United States Institute of Peace, the Compton Foundation, the Jolie-Pitt Foundation, and a number of individual donors.
+Our work with political and civil society leaders in Tunisia has been funded by the National Endowment for Democracy.
 Our collaboration with our partners in Northern Ireland has been funded by numerous sources including most recently the Special European Programmes Body.